steffilazerte/workshop-dealing-with-data/README.md

 get up to speed on the basics before we jump in.

 **Congratulations!
 Now you’re ready to get into the fun stuff :)**

+# Use of this material for teaching

+Are you an R educator?
+Do you want to give this workshop?

+Go for it!
+I would love for you to adapt this material for your own use.
+It’s licensed as GPLv3 which means you can free to copy, adapt, and use this material, but any modifications you make must also be shared under the GPLv3 licence.

+Essentially if you use/adapt this material, I hope that you’ll pay it forward and share with others.

+I’d love to hear if you use this, how the workshop when (what worked, what didn’t, and how you made changes), but that’s not a requirement.

+Have fun!